PyConAPAC/docs/guideline/cfh.md

       afforded to the proposers in order to assist improvements to their presentations where applicable.

-4. The on-site team must be composed of at least five (5) active members and the team, or a majority of its members thereof has previously organized at least one (1) PyCon conference before.
-Five members is the bare minimum for the on-site team to successfully handle the amount of work required to organize the conference.
+4. The on-site team must be composed of at least three (3) active members and the team, or a majority of its members thereof has previously organized at least one (1) PyCon conference before.
+Three members is the bare minimum for the on-site team to successfully handle the amount of work required to organize the conference.